 The Accord has improved safety for 2 million garment workers across 1,600 factories.
 But the Accord can’t stop there – ongoing work is still needed to protect workers’ lives.

-The original Accord will expire in May of 2018.
-Over 120 companies, including H&M, Zara, American Eagle Outfitters, have signed on to a 3-year continuation of the program – so why is Abercrombie & Fitch still holding out?
+The original Accord expired on May 31, 2018.
+Over 175 companies, including H&M, Zara, American Eagle Outfitters, have signed on to a 3-year continuation of the program – so why did Abercrombie & Fitch fail to sign the new Accord?

 The 2018 Accord, which thus far covers over 1,250 factories, features notable improvements to the original.
 These include a mandate that factories pay severance when they close or relocate due to safety issues, protections for union members who face retaliation from their employer when they advocate for improved safety, and enhancements to the dispute resolution mechanism, which holds brands accountable to their commitments.